 In this artificial market model, we position only market makers as agents.
 Each market maker independently generates random positions from his or her customers' order flow, created using uniform random numbers.
 In addition to customer order flow, market transaction prices are determined by the deterministic behavior of market makers and trading rules due to interdealer order flow.
-Furthermore, the initial value of the market's midprice in the simulation is set at 100, and the initial prices generated by the market makers are calculated on the basis of this market mid-price.
-Throughout the simulation, price fluctuations do not utilize volatility rates or similar metrics; instead, they are determined by shift values.
-Therefore, the initial level of the midprice does not affect the outcomes and can be set to any desired value as needed.
-To replicate stylized facts in Section "Stylized facts in the artificial market model", real data from the EBS currency exchange, detailed in Section "Data", serve as the basis for simulations involving interdealer order flow.
-Furthermore, in the exploration of the mechanisms behind stylized facts in Section "Verification of the mechanism for generating stylized facts using the artificial market model", interdealer order flow is generated using uniform random numbers.
+To replicate stylized facts in Section 6.1, real data from the EBS currency exchange, detailed in Section 4, serve as the basis for simulations involving interdealer order flow.
+Furthermore, in the exploration of the mechanisms behind stylized facts in Section 6.3, interdealer order flow is generated using uniform random numbers.
 This method aims to thoroughly eliminate any unidentified factors or patterns that may be present in real order flow data.
 Across all simulations, the minimum granularity for timestamps is established at 100 milliseconds, aligning with the finest resolution of EBS data employed in this research.
 The outline of the artificial currency market model developed for this analysis is depicted in Fig. 1.